ozzie-lam/rebyte-docs/guide/collaboration.md

 # Collaboration

-To avoid incosistency, ReByte has provided features that allow you to work with your teams on building agents.
+To avoid incosistency, ReByte has provided features that allow you to work with your teams on building tools.

 * If **two or more people** are on the same agent's page, we will automatically "lock" the page, which means no one can edit this agent.